ironbar/schneider_zero_deforestation/docs/03_Data_Preparation.md

 (columns) as well as selection of records (rows) in a table.
 List the data to be included/excluded and the reasons for these decisions.--->

+All the available data will be used for this challenge.

 ## Clean Data

 <!---Raise the data quality to the level required by the selected analysis techniques.